Scooterpaws

 kitten playing with a feather toy

-There are four kinds of play and cats want them all
+There are 4 kinds of play—and cats want them all

-Hunting is comprised of four sequential steps: Stalk, Chase, Pounce and Capture.
-A cat needs all four to fully satisfy that play/hunt urge.
+Hunting is made up of four sequential steps: Stalk, Chase, Pounce, and Capture.
+A cat needs all four to fully satisfy that play-hunt instinct.
+If any step is missing, play can feel incomplete, leaving your cat restless or unsatisfied.

 black and white cat crouched and staring at a toy